jeremyjh/dialyxir/README.md

   * :app_tree - Transitive OTP application dependencies e.g. `mix app.tree` (default)

-The example below changes the default to include only direct OTP dependencies, and adds another specific dependency to the list.
+The example below changes the default to include only direct OTP dependencies, adds another specific dependency, and removes a dependency from the list.
 This can be helpful if a large dependency tree is creating memory issues and only some of the transitive dependencies are required for analysis.

 ```elixir
 def project do